-After reaching record high levels in 2014, depressed fluid milk prices continued into 2019, although some increase has been noted in the final quarter of 2019.
-Continued losses over the past few years have severely eroded the financial condition of the nation's dairy farmers.
-It is critical that this segment of the agricultural economy return to a profitable level in order to ensure that we have a dependable and stable supply of dairy products.
-International trade policy and its effect on U.S. imports and exports is a critical component of price fluctuation, especially as it relates to powdered milk and cheese.
-It is hoped that the passage of the proposed USMCA trade agreement will help to open up the Canadian markets to U.S producers.
-Most of the dairy operations we finance have a significant land base which allows them to produce most of their feed supply.
+Fluid milk prices for 2020 continued to provide marginal price increases and allowed the nations dairy farms to return to breakeven levels and in some cases, marginally profitable.
+Significant losses over the preceding years severely eroded the financial condition of the nation's dairy farmers.
+It is critical that this segment of the agricultural economy return to a profitable level in order to insure that we have a dependable and stable supply of dairy products.
+International trade policy and its effect on U.S. imports and exports of dairy products is a critical component of price fluctuation, especially as it relates to powdered milk and cheese.
+It is anticipated that the passage of the USMCA trade agreement will open up the Canadian markets to U.S producers.
+Most of the dairy operations financed by our Association have a significant land base, which allows them to produce most of their feed supply.
 As a result, these operations remain on solid financial footing.
-These operations are primarily located in Wisconsin, Michigan, New York, and California.
-The reduction in corn and soybean prices has had a positive impact on the dairy industry, as they are a primary component of feed expense and helped to ease some of the decrease in the fluid milk price.
-It is anticipated that the nation's dairy industry will continue to see additional consolidation in order to operate at profitable levels.
+These operations are primarily located in Wisconsin, Michigan, New York and California.
+Recent price increases for corn and soybean prices could have a negative impact on the dairy industry will continue to see additional consolidation in order to operate at profitable levels.